Tenith01/species-app/README.md

 3. Call the fetchSpeciesData function with a species name as an argument: const data = await fetchSpeciesData('Canis lupus');

+##To run the development server, execute the following command in your terminal:
-4.Handle the response data as needed in your project. npm run dev
+npm run dev